The matter of why is gambling illegal has remained one of the most discussed topics among both gamblers and those opposing it.

 Although major religious scripts do not mention, i.e. deal with gambling itself, they comment on behaviours and emotional states (envy, money obsessions, etc.) that may be the underlying motivation leading certain individuals to gambling.
 In that sense, these same religions and cultures have taken it upon themselves to treat gambling as sin, and even equate it with crime.

 Participating in gambling activities in states where gambling is illegal can lead to time in prison, huge fines, and loss of social status.
+For this reason, it is essential players familiarize themselves with gambling terms and conditions of the country they are playing in, as well as the gambling platforms they are choosing.

 Gambling History and the Socioeconomic Aspect